Evans Bay Patent Slip: The Patent Slip

 Construction on land above the high tide line was straightforward, but work under the water was much more complicated.
 Workers in a diving bell excavated the sea floor, shifting rock into a shallow iron box which they slid under the edge of the diving bell to be hauled to the surface and removed.
 The men worked in shifts of four to six hours.
 After this stage, a diver worked to position piles and join pieces together.
 Concrete was mixed in a boat on the surface and sent underwater down a tube with a canvas hose at the end so that the diver could direct the concrete to where it was needed.
 The workers underwater could only work in good weather conditions: in a southerly the current was strong enough to lift a diver off the sea floor.
 This was the first large-scale underwater construction in New Zealand.
 A 500 ft jetty was also erected to improve communication with ships.
 Along with housing for the winches and boilers required to operate the slipways, there were some houses, a store, an inspector's office, a carpenter's shop, a messroom, and a blacksmith's shop.

 On 2 May 1873, the 316-ton barque Cyprus was the first ship to use the slipway.
 If necessary, two ships could use the slip at the same time.
 The first ship would be raised up and then chocks put under it so that the cradle could be released and sent down to pull up a second ship.
 A small vessel could be raised up the slip in about 20 minutes, and a larger ship could be raised at a rate of 15 or 16 ft/min.
 The press reported that the slip could handle ships weighing up to 2,000 tons and was "the finest and largest in the Australian colonies".
 By the late 1890s there were calls for a dry dock in Wellington, amid claims that the Patent Slip could not cope with the increased size and number of ships visiting Wellington.
-In 1908, Wellington Harbour Board purchased the assets of the Wellington Patent Slip Company and leased the operation to the Union Steam Ship Company, with conditions that a second slip be built.
-This was constructed in 1922.
-In 1961, the Union Steamship Company chose not to renew its lease, so the Harbour Board took over management of both slips until 1969.
-At that time slipway No. 1 was taken out of service and slipway No. 2 was upgraded.
-The slipway closed on 31 July 1980.
-The site was demolished and various equipment scrapped, sold or given to museums, and land was filled in for a new housing subdivision.